alexyy802/slashcord/README.md

 `choices`: A dictionary of choices for the commands given.
 All keys must be command names, and all values must be a list containing a dictionary with  `name` and `value` keys.
 An example is: `{"say" : [{"name" : "Greet", "value" : "Hi!"}]}`.
 This parameter is optional and defaults to `{}`.

 `error_function`: A function that will be called if an exception is raised.
 The function must have two parameters: `context`, and `error`.
 The `context` will be a `SlashContext` object, and the `error` will be the exception that is raised.
 This will override the default error system which means exceptions won't be raised unless you manually raise them with `raise error`.
 This parameter is optional and defaults to `None`.

-`button_functions`: A list of functions the library can access when a button is pressed.
-Read more below.
-This parameter is optional and defaults to `[]`

 # Credits